xairam/Working-mat/quotes.md

 >Nothing is particularly hard if you divide it into small jobs.

 >If money is your hope for independence, you will never have it.
 The only real security that a man can have in this world is a reserve of knowledge, experience and ability.

+## buffet
+> Risk comes from not knowing what you’re doing.